Payum/Payum/docs/klarna/checkout/get-it-started.md

 In this chapter we are going to talk about the most common task: purchase of a product using [Klarna Checkout](https://developers.klarna.com/en/klarna-checkout).
 Unfortunately, You cannot use Payum's order to purchase stuff.
 Only klarna specific format is supported.
+We assume you already read basic [get it started](../../get-it-started.md).

 ## Installation